developer-zebra/developer-zebra-site/src/stagenow/3-4/installing/index.md

 ### Prerequisites
 The following are required to run the StageNow desktop tool:

-* A workstation with Microsoft Windows 7 (64 bit) or later
+* A workstation with Microsoft Windows 7 or Windows 10 Pro
 * 2 GB RAM minimum
 * 6 GB minimum available storage (if .NET Framework not already installed)
 * StageNow installer.
 (See the [StageNow download page](../download))